hbostanchi/Fema_Flood_Payout/README.md

 -	Include tables for data
 -	We include connection string using SQLALchemy

+  we used the SQLALchemy connection for the local conection to postgres and we will build on the connection to Amazon RDS later.

 ----------------------------------------------------------------------------------------------------------------------------------------
 # Dashboard:
 The user will input 3 values in order to get an evaluation of their potential payout: